dakyazi/Auto-Referee/README.md

 <!-- Method and procedure -->
 ## Method and procedure

 By using one of the security cameras, the corner kick procedure will be used for validating the developed algorithm.
 In detail, an object detection algorithm will be run in a proper video recording to detect the ball and players from different teams.
 Then a bird’s eye transformation will be applied to calculate distances between them.
 By using the distances, the corner kick procedure will be checked and a signal depending on the players positions will be sent to the referee.
 A dataset containing robot images from different teams and ball images with and without a player around it should be collected in the first place.
-It has been decided to use YOLO to detect objeects.
+It has been decided to use YOLO to detect objects.
 YOLO is well known deep learning architecture.
 It is not only easy to find several resources to implement but also to train.

 The explanation of the deep learning models for object detection is out of scope of this report.
 However, this can be addressed shortly.
 YOLO models are trained by different datasets for years and more accurate versions are developed.
 By using predefined software templates and also pretrained models, a high accuracy model can be achieved.
 The libraries are also optimized to automate using best parameters and strategies, they are fool-proof.
-The dataset is also expected to be small, compared to a standart dataset that needs to be used in a computer vision model.
+The dataset is also expected to be small, compared to a standard dataset that needs to be used in a computer vision model.
 Therefore using an already implemented YOLO model would be beneficial for performance.
 In the following video the model can successfully detect ball and both teams robots:

 ![ezgif com-optimize (1)](https://user-images.githubusercontent.com/120414397/227038630-5f09d067-59e2-4e3e-8ea9-17e036398eee.gif)